Mixture-of-Top-k Attention: Efficient Attention via Scalable Fast Weights: Introduction

 Roughly speaking, the central challenge in scaling the fast weights via MoE is to construct fast-weight experts from unstructured key-value pairs.
-For example, given the spatial and temporal locality priors in many modalities, a straightforward, hardware-friendly approach is to partition the sequence into contiguous, non-overlapping, fixed-size blocks, and regard these blocks as fast-weight experts (i.e., a mixture of blocks or chunks)~\cite{Lu:2025-MoBA, Yuan:ACL25-NSA, Wu:2025-VMoBA, Cai:2025}.
+For example, given the spatial and temporal locality priors in many modalities, a straightforward, hardware-friendly, albeit naive, approach is to partition the sequence into contiguous, non-overlapping, fixed-size blocks, and regard these blocks as fast-weight experts (i.e., a mixture of blocks or chunks)~\cite{Lu:2025-MoBA, Yuan:ACL25-NSA, Wu:2025-VMoBA, Cai:2025}.
 After that, routing vectors are obtained by aggregating each block into a single vector, e.g., via average pooling or parameterized modules.

-Since splitting the $N$-width fast-weight MLP into a mixture of such blocks is coarse and suboptimal, subsequent work~\cite{Jia:2025-MoGA} has sought to improve upon the splitting scheme.
-Notably, top-$k$ attention~\cite{you2025spark, liu2025deepseek} can be interpreted as spawning $N$ $k$-width sub-MLPs (\ie experts) from the $N$-width MLP, via gathering top-$k$ key-value pairs attended (\ie activated) by each query.
-Therefore, the fixed-shape expert in prior MoE attention methods are replaced by top-$k$ attention with \emph{deformable experts}.
-However, instead of the width of the fast-weight MLP in full attention, it is the number of such deformable fast-weight experts that always equals $N$ in their top-$k$ attention.
+Since splitting the $N$-width fast-weight MLP into a mixture of such rigid blocks is coarse and suboptimal, subsequent work~\cite{Jia:2025-MoGA} has sought to improve upon the splitting scheme.
+Notably, we argue that top-$k$ attention~\cite{you2025spark, liu2025deepseek} can be interpreted as spawning $N$ $k$-width sub-MLPs from the $N$-width MLP, via gathering top-$k$ key-value pairs attended by each query.
+Therefore, the rigid (fixed-shape) expert in prior MoE attention methods are replaced by top-$k$ attention with top-$k$ key-value pairs.
+However, instead of the width of the fast-weight MLP in full attention, it is the number of such sets of top-$k$ key-value pairs that always equals $N$ in their top-$k$ attention, which still limits its scalability.